-- Calculate How Much Emergency Savings You Need: Use a great savings calculator like this one from Genworth Financial.
+- Calculate How Much Emergency Savings You Need: Use a great savings calculator.
 It will tell you how much you need to have an adequate emergency savings fun for your family.

 - Make it Automatic: If you can send your paycheck to more than one bank account, automatically send a portion to your savings account.
 If you can’t set up an automatic transfer between your checking and savings accounts.

 - Limit Your Access: If you have a debit card for your savings account, don’t carry it with you.
 Some may not agree with me on this, but most emergencies you can pay after the fact or have time to go home and get your card.
 If you must carry the card, put it in a place in your wallet that you don’t remember it’s there.
 The less you see the card, the less likely you are to use it.